benmvp/slides/2018/ndcsydney/nav-react.md

 NOTES:
 - The static analyzers help you catch errors in your code before it ever executes
+  * Can add these to your editor to get feedback in realtime
 - **ESLint:** originally just for stylistic code preferences
   * Can catch common errors, including in JSX
 - Flow & Typescript are both static _type_ checkers
 - Flow is exclusively for type checking
-- TypeScript is a superset of JavaScript that includes type checking plus future language constructs
+- TypeScript is a superset of JavaScript that includes type checking plus future JavaScript;
-- It introduced classes before they were in ES2015
+  * It introduced classes before they were in ES2015
   * It has interfaces which JS does not
 - I have used Flow, and in practice is not so great
   * Leaning more towards TypeScript